 The two decided on a Riverfront location as Wilson used to work in the area and felt something was missing in the food offerings.
 People living and working in the area needed more healthy options.

 “There’s a void down there for something like that,” Wilson says.

-The Juice Joint’s menu will include six signature juices and six signature smoothies.
-Wilson says customers will have the option to customize to a certain degree, but will be guided through the process to make sure every drink is nutritious and delicious.
+The Juice Joint’s menu includes six signature juices and six signature smoothies.
+Wilson says customers have the option to customize to a certain degree, but will be guided through the process to make sure every drink is nutritious and delicious.